sturkarslan/evolution-of-syntrophy/README.md

 * Sequence analysis was performed for variant calling by using pipeline of bwa, samtools, GATK and varscan
 * Single cell lineage construction was done by using SCITE.

-## GScores: Calculation of G-scores for Dv and Mm genomes

-## Shiny: Shiny apps for investigating clonal isolate pairings

-## Reference: Reference files for both genomes

-## scripts: Python scripts for genomics pipeline

-## supporting: Additional files supporting the analysis